faraonc/hwsc-file-svc/README.md

 - `$ pipenv lock` (Lock the environment to ensure the same dependency for production)

 # How to run service
-- On the command, type `$ pipenv install --ignore-pipfile`.
+- On the command, type `$ pipenv install`.
 This ignores the Pipfile for installation and use what's in the Pipfile.lock
-- Type `$ pipenv run python nameofthefile.py`.
-Example: `$ pipenv run python main.py`
+- Type `$ pipenv run python3 main.py`.